Safety and Threat in the Environment Perceptions

 Broadening Participation in STEM

 Students from marginalized or historically underrepresented backgrounds may question their ability or belonging in academic environments.
-For example, women often feel a lack of belonging and acceptance in STEM fields, which have traditionally been dominated by men.
+For example, women may feel a lack of belonging and acceptance in STEM fields, which have traditionally been dominated by men.
 As a result, fewer women than men go on to major in STEM fields or to pursue graduate degrees or careers in these fields.
 In our work, we focus on barriers to students’ participation in STEM, and seek to find ways to overcome such barriers.

 With past funding from the National Science Foundation and Research and Evaluation on Education in Science and Engineering, our lab has examined how romantic goal pursuit and romantic partner preferences may pose a barrier to women’s performance and interest in STEM.
 We propose that whereas the goal to appear romantically desirable and intelligent in STEM fields are compatible for men, for women, these goals may conflict.
 Consistent with this idea, women (but not men) reported less favorable attitudes toward STEM fields and showed less desire to major in math and science when romantic goals were activated in the environment, as well as in women’s reports of their daily romantic goal strivings (Park, Young, Troisi, & Pinkus, 2011).
 Furthermore, women who preferred to date smarter romantic partners were the ones most susceptible to underperforming in math and reported less identification with and interest in STEM careers when romantic goals were activated (Park, Eastwick, Young, Troisi, & Streamer, 2016).

-In other work, we found that women who imagined receiving positive instructor responses — when asking a question in a STEM lab seminar — expressed greater interest in joining the lab and recruiting other students to join (Park, O’Brien, Italiano, Ward, & Panlilio, in press).
+In other work, we found that women who imagined receiving positive instructor responses — when asking a question in a STEM lab seminar — expressed greater interest in joining the lab and recruiting other students to join (Park, O’Brien, Italiano, Ward, & Panlilio, 2023).
 Together, these findings suggest that concerns about belonging can be alleviated through subtle situational cues that convey psychological safety, especially for members of marginalized or historically underrepresented groups.

 Appearance-Based Rejection Sensitivity